 Background

-Botox works by relaxing the bladder muscle, leading to fewer episodes of urinary urgency and leakage, longer intervals between bathroom visits, and fewer nighttime awakenings to urinate.
+Botox injections (botulinum toxin injections) work by relaxing the bladder muscle, leading to fewer episodes of urinary urgency and leakage (urinary incontinence, stress incontinence, or urge incontinence), longer intervals between bathroom visits, and fewer nighttime awakenings to urinate.

 Clinical research shows that Botox can significantly improve symptoms, with many patients experiencing a 60% reduction in urinary leakage and a 50% reduction in urinary urgency.
-The effects of Botox typically last around six months.
+The effects of Botox to treat overactive bladder typically last around six months.

 The Procedure